NVIDIA/aistore/docs/cli/object.md

    --length value    object read length; default formatting: IEC (use '--units' to override) --checksum        validate checksum
-   --yes, -y         assume 'yes' to all questions --check-cached    instead of GET execute HEAD(object), to check if the object's present in aistore
+   --yes, -y         assume 'yes' to all questions --check-cached    instead of GET execute HEAD(object) to check if the object is present in aistore
-                     (applies only to buckets with remote backend) --latest          GET or copy the latest object version from the associated Cloud bucket ("Cloud backend"):
+                     (applies only to buckets with remote backend) --latest          GET, prefetch, or copy the latest object version from the associated remote bucket;
-                     - allows fine-grained (operation-level) control without changing bucket configuration
+                     allows operation-level control over object version synchronization _without_ changing bucket configuration
-                     - see also: 'ais bucket props ... versioning.validate_warm_get'
-   --refresh value   interval for continuous monitoring;
+                     (the latter can be done using 'ais bucket props set BUCKET versioning') --refresh value   interval for continuous monitoring;
                      valid time units: ns, us (or µs), ms, s (default), m, h --progress        show progress bar(s) and progress of execution in real time